sarahciston/codingcare/posts/guide.md

 A collaborative playlist on your open streaming platform of choice can not only offer some comfortable and energizing background noise while you work, it's another humanizing way to come together around something *other* than code.
 Anything that levels the field for participants and makes broader connections supports the community at large *and* when working on code.
 It's all connected!

+### we start each session with show and tell

+Or Round Robin, or Check Ins, or Council Method, or some version of an opening gesture for our gathering that acknowledges each person, gives them a short couple of minutes to share anything they want to share today.
+It could be how they are feeling, what they might be working on, a success or a struggle, something they've read or seen in the wild.
+By the time we've completed the circle we almost always have a clear trajectory for the rest of the day's meetup and are well into our first conversation or troubleshoot.
+We have also made room for each person, whether they are shy and would otherwise be steamrolled, or whether they would be first to speak and might otherwise share first each visit.

 ## 3. we make mistakes

 ### we are serious about silliness